MinnL/music_analyzer_app/README.md

    - Explore the rhythm, melody, and instrumentation visualizations
    - Click on different elements of the visualizations to see detailed information about specific musical components

+5. Play back the audio:
+   - After recording or uploading a file, the "Play Audio" button will become active
+   - Click the button to play back the most recent audio
+   - For recordings, this captures what was recorded from your microphone or the demo audio
+   - For file uploads, this plays back the uploaded file
+   - The audio player provides standard controls (play/pause, timeline scrubbing, volume)

-5. If you encounter issues with microphone access (common on macOS), the app will automatically switch to demo mode, allowing you to still test the visualizations.
+6. If you encounter issues with microphone access (common on macOS), the app will automatically switch to demo mode, allowing you to still test the visualizations.

 ## Troubleshooting